CaretParrot/metronome/README.md

 - Adjust the number of beats in a measure using the other text box.
 The default is 4.
 - Toggle an accent on the first note of each measure using the "Accent ↓" button.
 - If you are up for a challenge, hit the "Flash" button to mute the metronome and keep in time with the flashing counter!
+- Want a harder challenge?
+Hit the "Challenge" button.
+The metronome will mute and unmute at random intervals.
+Test your ability to maintain an internal pulse!
 - Hit one of the middle twelve buttons to play a drone.
 You can stack as many drones as you would like!
 Hit the stop button at the top right to stop all drones.
 - Save the current tempo to your history using the "Save Tempo" button.
 These will be saved across sessions.
 - Delete all tempos using the "Delete All" button.